markpsmi/ICO/OpenshiftVMware/README.md

 # Provision Openshift Cluster on VMware Workflow (no proxy)

-This workflow provisons a single node or 3 node Openshift cluster on WMware.
-The workflow has been tested using static IPs for both node types.
-For single node you just need one IP address.
-For 3 node cluster you need 5 IPs.
+This workflow provisons 3 node Openshift cluster on WMware.
+The workflow has been tested using static IPs.For 3 node cluster you need 5 IPs.
 One for each of the nodes and 1 for API and 1 for ingress services.
 You can use DHCP for 3 node cluster but you still need 2 static IP for the API and igress services.
 The IPs for nodes and API/igress services must be routable on VMware network.

 The above workflow needs 3 targets.
 These targets require the Intersight Assist appliance.
  - Powershell Target for Active Directory DNS automation